lucaong/lucaongaro.eu/source/blog/2018-07-31-delayed-jobs-with-rails-and-rabbitmq.html.markdown

 end
 ```

-I can now schedule delayed jobs with a given delay using the standard `wait:
+I can now schedule jobs with a given delay using the standard `wait: <seconds>`
-<seconds>` option:
+option:

 ```ruby
 SomeJob.perform_later(some_argument, wait: 5.minutes)